 The Lofts also valued education.
-Fred attended a First Nation primary school near Forest Home until the age of 12.
-He then boarded for a year at the Mohawk Institute, an Indian residential school in Brantford.
+Fred attended a First Nations primary school near Forest Home until the age of 12.
+He then boarded for a year at a residential school (the Mohawk Institute) in Brantford.
 He detested it.
-Years later he bitterly remembered that he "was hungry all the time, did not get enough to eat."
-There were other deprivations: "In winter the rooms and beds were so cold that it took half the night before I got warm enough to fall asleep."
+Years later he bitterly remembered that he “was hungry all the time, did not get enough to eat.”
+There were other deprivations: “In winter the rooms and beds were so cold that it took half the night before I got warm enough to fall asleep.”
 His father and mother, who always allowed him a great deal of freedom, supported his decision not to return, but Fred still desperately wanted a full education.
 At 13 he walked eight miles a day, round trip, to the public school in neighbouring Caledonia, a non-native town.
 The next year he moved there to be closer to school, and he worked for his board and lodging.
-After completing elementary school, the determined young man immediately entered Caledonia's high school, where he studied from 1878 to 1881.
+After completing elementary school, the determined young man immediately entered Caledonia’s high school, where he studied from 1878 to 1881.

 Following his time with the Expositor, Loft worked for two years as a lumber inspector in Buffalo, N.Y.
 Then, around 1890, his partisan credentials helped him obtain a new job in Toronto.
 The provincial Liberal government of Oliver Mowat* appointed him an accountant in the bursar’s office of the Asylum for the Insane.
 He would remain in this position for the next 36 years.